sercankahvecioglu/kafkadockerproject/readme.txt

-- After creating a docker-compose, run the containers that has been exited already. (producer-1, consumer-1) and wait until the producer container's status is exited.
+- After creating a docker-compose, run the containers whichs' status are "exited". (producer-1, consumer-1) and wait until the producer container's status is exited after the run.
 - To reach the data from the API -> http://localhost:5000/data